Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 - see if SCIB1 improves treatment results

-- see if it increases the length of time that pembrolizumab works
+- see if it increases the length of time that immunotherapy works

 - learn more about side effects of combined treatment